redmod-team/profit/README.md

-# Gaussian processes with nested uncertainty quantification
+# Surrogates with nested uncertainty quantification

 This is a collection of scripts to construct reduced complexity models based on a blackbox simulation code called at different parameters.